 A written asthma action plan can help you to stay well with your asthma, and to manage your medicines and triggers.
 It can also help remind you what to do if you have an asthma attack.

-Your GP or asthma nurse can help you write an action plan or check that your current one is up to date.
+You and your GP or asthma nurse can make sure you have an up to date action plan.
 Download one now and take it to your next asthma review.

 - any worries you have about your asthma medicines

-- the different things you can do to help prevent and reduce any side effects you’re getting from your asthma medicines.
+- what you can do to help prevent and reduce any side effects

 Some older people find they’re sensitive to things they’ve been around for years that weren’t a problem before, or to completely new things.
 Changes, such as retiring to a new area or moving house, can expose you to new triggers.

-As you get older, there are lots of things you can do to help you stay well with your asthma in later life.
+There are lots of things you can do to help you stay well with your asthma in later life.
 For example:

-- Studies have shown that people who keep exercising as they get older stay healthier than people who don't.
+- Stay active - studies have shown that people who keep exercising as they get older stay healthier than people who don't.

-- Some research has found that overweight people with asthma who lose weight have fewer asthma symptoms.
+- Keep to a healthy weight - research has found that overweight people with asthma who lose weight have fewer asthma symptoms.

-- Evidence shows stopping smoking means you won’t get as many asthma symptoms and that your medicines will be more effective.
+- Stop smoking - evidence shows stopping smoking means you won’t get as many asthma symptoms and that your medicines will be more effective.

 You don’t need to have all these symptoms to have asthma.